 - A pioneering spirit comes naturally.
 We were the first university in Missouri to offer the Doctor of Nursing Practice degree to APRN students already certified as advanced practice nurses.

 - The current value of our external grants portfolio is over $16 million!

 - Our faculty hold leadership positions on national boards and organizations.

 - UMKC was named a “Best Value College” by Princeton Review in 2012, 2013 and 2014.

-In support of the UMKC mission of leading in the life and health sciences, the UMKC School of Nursing and Health Studies mission is to prepare the nursing and other health professional workforce as leaders in improving health outcomes through interprofessional practice, research, and education; excel in the delivery and improvement of health care to diverse populations including urban, rural, and under-served areas; and create diverse and dynamic campus and virtual learning communities.READ MORE
+In support of the UMKC mission to lead in the life and health sciences, the UMKC School of Nursing and Health Studies prepares nurses and health professionals as leaders in improving health outcomes through interprofessional practice, research, service and education.

 Faculty and staff of the School of Nursing and Health Studies pledge their commitment to the UMKC Values, ANA Code of Ethics, Scope and Standards of Practice and Social Policy Statement.

-- Collaborate with community partners to meet their goals and enhance the School’s educational programs, research/scholarship, practice and service.
+- Collaborate with academic and community partners in the areas of educational programs, research/scholarship, practice and service.

 STATEMENT ON THE VALUE OF DIVERSITY

 UMKC is uniquely situated to provide a highly skilled, well educated, innovative and diverse workforce for the state of Missouri.
 Located in the urban core, UMKC has the opportunity to set new standards in higher education by accomplishing what very few institutions can claim – a diverse faculty, staff and student body reflecting the community that it serves.
 This can only be accomplished by developing and maintaining inclusive recruitment, hiring, admission and retention programs throughout the organization.